-The Univeristy at Albany is commited to reaching climate neutrality by the late 21st century.
+The University at Albany is committed to reaching climate neutrality by the late 21st century.
 We have made significant strides in achieving our goal, making public commitments in addition to adhering to state standards related to sustainability.

 In 2006, the University of Albany signed the Talloires Declaration, the first official statement made by university administrators commit to environmental sustainability in higher education.
 The Talloires Declaration is a ten-point action plan for incorporating sustainability and environmental literacy in teaching, research, operations and outreach at colleges and universities.
 It has been signed by over 350 university presidents and chancellors in over 40 countries.

 In May 2008, the University at Albany affirmed its responsibility by signing the the American College and University Presidents' Climate Commitment (ACUPCC).

 The ACUPCC is a high-visibility effort to address global warming by institutions of higher education with specific action steps and targeted time frames to complete goals.
 The commitment charges universities to develop an institutional infrastructure to support sustainability, conduct regular greenhouse gas emission inventories and devise a carbon neutral action plan.
 To date, over 670 institutions have signed on.